KCurtiss5/Customizable-Blackjack/README.md

 - custom player creation options
 - max players at a table

 This package was meant to be utilized both as entertainment and as a learning tool.
-The customization is critical as it allows for different environment variables when learning the game.
+The customization is meant to play on and learn different variations of blackjack.

 ## Goals for the Project

 Ideally, the game will continue to progress in efficiency and customization options.
-The game, if it sees enough attention, will also include AI players.
-The plan is to have 3 different levels of AI difficulty: "Beginner","Intermediate", and "Perfect".
+The game will also include AI players in the future.
+The plan is to have 4 different levels of AI skill: "Beginner","Intermediate", "Perfect", and "Cheater".
 Beginner will play like a beginner where they will make standard mistakes often.
 Intermediate will have mastered basic blackjack strategy.
 Perfect will play perfectly by counting cards and playing with perfect strategy based on the count.
+The Cheater bot will peek at the next card in the deck and play accordingly.

 ## How to Play